tirejs/tire/docs/tire.md

 <span class="us">.on(eventName, callback)</span> <span class="re">Tire</span>

 Add an event handler function to one or more events to the selected elements.
-The event handler have one parameter, the event it self.
+The event handler have one parameter, the event itself.
 Tire don't have any support for delegate events (yet).
 ```javascript
 $('a').on('click', function (e) {
   // Add on click event to all anchor elements